What is the grading breakdown?

 Is it okay to use a dataset that is not public?

 We don’t mind you using a dataset that is not public, as long as you have the required permissions to use it.
+It is the students’ responsibility to make sure that the dataset they are using meets all compliances.
 We don’t require you to share the dataset either as long as you can accurately describe it in the Final Report.

 Is it okay to combine the CS230 term project with that of another class ?